mjung5/shiny-app-project/README.md

 # shiny-app-project

 ## Overview
-This project is to create a Shiny app to explore the Daegu Apartment data.
+This project is to create a Shiny app to explore the Daegu real estate data.
-Through the shiny app, you can view several summary tables and plots and fit three different models.
-Also, you will view and download the data via several tabs.
+Through the shiny app, you can view and manipulate several summary tables and plots and fit three different models via several tabs.
+Also, you will view and download the data .

 ## Requirements
 This project requires the following packages: